chetanparma1/python_datacamp/course14_statistical_thinking_in_pyhton1/chp03_thinking_probabistically.md

 #### Comment:
 Correct!
 Statistical inference involves taking your data to probabilistic conclusions about what you would expect if you took even more data, and you can make decisions based on these conclusions.

+## 02. Why do we use the language of probability?
+Which of the following is not a reason why we use probabilistic language in statistical inference?

+### Possible Answers
+* Probability provides a measure of uncertainty.
+** press 1
+* Probabilistic language is not very precise.
+** press 2
+* Data are almost never exactly the same when acquired again, and probability allows us to say how much we expect them to vary.
+** press 3

+#### Answer:
+2

+#### Comment:
+Correct.
+Probabilistic language is in fact very precise.
+It precisely describes uncertainty.